Controlling qubit-oscillator systems using linear parameter sweeps

 We now consider a sweep in the opposite direction, i.e.~with $\Delta_i/\omega=0$ and $\Delta_f/\omega=4\times 10^3$.
+We take the ground state in the parity-symmetric sector of the Hilbert space as the initial state.
 The results of the corresponding simulations are shown in Figs.~\ref{Fig:RabiQuenchProbabilitiesSN} and \ref{Fig:RabiQuenchPopulationDynamicsSN}.
 In these figures, the plotted quantities are the populations $P(\gamma,n)$ where $\gamma$ is $\rightarrow$ or $\leftarrow$.
 In the adiabatic limit, the system remains in its ground state, as expected.
 Away from the adiabatic limit, various excited states are populated with varying probabilities.
 In the fast-sweep limit $v/\omega^2\to\infty$, the probabilities are given by Eq.~(\ref{Eq:InitialFinalOverlap}), determined by the number of photons in the final state, independently of the qubit state.
 Since the qubit gap is the dominant energy scale at the final time, the system occupies highly excited states (corresponding to the qubit's excited state $\ket{\leftarrow}$) with about 50\% probability.
 The population of these highly excited states increases with increasing $g/\omega$.
 In the limit $g/\omega\gg 1$ and $v/\omega^2\to\infty$, the qubit ground-state and excited-state sectors are equally populated.
 Another feature that is different when we sweep from the strongly-correlated to the weakly-correlated regime is that the occupation probabilities of individual energy eigenstates reach higher values (which one can see by looking at the peaks of $P(\gamma,n)$ plotted as functions of $v/\omega^2$), especially in the case of large $g/\omega$ (Fig.~\ref{Fig:RabiQuenchProbabilitiesSN}c,d).
 From the point of view of state preparation, this situation allows a more deterministic preparation of specific energy eigenstates at the end of the sweep.